hzeller/bant/README.md

 bant print ... -g "scan.*test"
 ```

-The output contains the full rule matching the grep result, highlighted text
+The output contains the full rule matching the grep pattern, highlighted text
-if output `isatty()`, the BUILD file and location where it is found, the
+if output `isatty()`, the BUILD file, and location where it is found, the
-fully qualified name of the target as well as visibility.
+fully qualified name of the target, as well as visibility.

 ![print grep output](img/grep-print.png)